uaanchorage/GSoC/CONTRIBUTOR-GUIDE.md

 Each project idea listed below has a "Discussion Forum" listed.
 Please use these discussion forums to discuss your project ideas and approaches.
 That contributes to and boosts the open-source spirit in our community.

 We also have a [wiki](https://github.com/uaanchorage/GSoC/wiki) that we will use as a blog and announcement channel.
-We aim to unify the Google Summer of Code conversations and announcements in this repository rather than fragmenting it across different media.
+We aim to unify the Google Summer of Code conversations and announcements in this repository rather than fragmenting them across different media.
 We hope our contributors will have an enriching and productive summer with Alaska.

 # Communicating with the mentors

 Each project idea has at least one mentor assigned.
 We aim to assign two mentors to each accepted project idea to ensure the contributors have continuous mentoring even during a brief absence of a mentor.
-Each project also has a relevant discussion forum in their GitHub source repository, listed under each project idea.
+Each project also has a relevant discussion forum in its GitHub source repository, listed under each project idea.
 Specific discussions on each project idea happen in those discussion forums.

 The mentors do not reply to messages sent through unconventional channels such as LinkedIn or Facebook.
-Emails are discouraged, to promote open communications through GitHub discussions.
+Emails are discouraged to promote open communication through GitHub discussions.

 ## Large (full-time) vs. Medium-size (half-time) vs. Small projects